SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

 First, as in previous steps, we utilize a pre-trained model to convert the strategy summary corresponding to each commit into a high-dimensional semantic vector.

 Then, we apply an unsupervised clustering algorithm, DBSCAN~\cite{ester1996density}, based on cosine similarity to all semantic vectors.
-By setting the hyperparameter $eps$ as $0.89$ in this algorithm, we control the minimum similarity within each cluster, ensuring that the strategy summaries grouped together exhibit a high degree of semantic similarity in the vector space.
-We consider each cluster to represent one optimization strategy.
+By setting the hyperparameter $eps$ as $0.89$ for C/C++ code and $0.85$ for Python code (both determined via pilot study in Section~\ref{sec-4-pilot-e1}), we control the minimum similarity within each cluster, ensuring that the strategy summaries grouped together exhibit a high degree of semantic similarity in the vector space.
+Additionally, we set the minimum cluster size as 5 (determined via pilot study in Section~\ref{sec-4-pilot-e1}), as clusters with insufficient size may represent strategies with limited practical value.

-After clustering, some clusters are very small, and we remove these clusters because they represent strategies that appeared infrequently across the codebases and thus are unlikely to be applicable again.
 Removing them could improve the quality of the library and the efficiency of the whole system.
+Finally, we consider each cluster to represent one optimization strategy.